JayKirt/Campaign-Website/README.md

     Map images displaying in a list pushed to the left. ✔️ <br> Clickable images that redirect to information on said map. ✔️ <br> Header for each map with name of location. ✔️ <br>
-    Make page responsive. maps changing size and images not overlapping up to 600 px.✔️ Media breaks to re-size images. ✔️ <br>
+    Make page responsive. maps changing size and images not overlapping up to 600 px.✔️ <br>
+    Media breaks to re-size images. ✔️ <br>
     Media breaks to re-size text. ✔️ <br>
    </li>   <br>